Colbal-Solutions/website/content/_index.md

 theme_version: '2.8.2'

 ---
 Welcome to Colbal.
 We are your technology consulting company.
-We specializes in solving the big problems for small business.
+We specialize in solving the big problems for small business.